verygoodsecurity/vgs-show-ios/VGSShowDemoApp/VGSShowDemoApp/Controllers/UseCases/ShowPDF/README.md

 #### Step 4

-Drag and drop `test.pdf` file to [Files app](https://support.apple.com/en-us/HT206481) on your simulator.
+Drag and drop `test.pdf` file to [Files app](https://support.apple.com/en-us/HT206481) to your device.
+Testing on real device is recommended due to possible issues with iOS simulator and Files app.

 #### Step 5